fparisio/DataScience/README.md

 ---
 #### *[Time series analysis: forecasting CO<sub>2</sub> emissions](https://github.com/fparisio/DataScience/tree/main/TimeSeriesCO2ForecastNatGas)*

 **TL; DR**: The project forecasts a 1 year horizon of CO<sub>2</sub> emissions stemming from natural gas based electricity production in the United States.
-Through an optimized and cross-validated SARIMAX model, I predict a 6.7% increase of emitted CO<sub>2</sub> in the 1 year horizon with an uncertainty of 90%.
+Through an optimized and cross-validated SARIMAX model, I predict a 6.7% increase of emitted CO<sub>2</sub> in the 1 year horizon with an uncertainty of approx. 10%.

 **Executive Summary**: Precise and accurate forecasts of CO<sub>2</sub> emissions can help policy makers devise strategies and measure their effects in reducing emissions to meet the climate targets.
-Collected past data can be employed to analyze the problem and data science methods can be used to make forecasts.
-I analyzed existing data from U.S. Energy Information Administration on CO<sub>2</sub> emissions from electricity production per-source.
-After introducing descriptive statistics and a preliminary data analysis, I propose to analyze CO<sub>2</sub> emissions from the largest growing source in electricity production: natural gas.
-I compare different algorithms (AR, MA, ARMA, ARIMA, SARIMAX) optimized to build a reliable 1 year forecasting model of the nonstationary data.
+Here, I have analyzed CO<sub>2</sub> emissions from electricity production employing natural gas.
+I compare different algorithms (AR, MA, ARMA, ARIMA, SARIMAX) optimized to build a reliable forecast at 1 year horizon.
 I applied rolling split Monte Carlo cross-validation to evaluate the forecast accuracy.
 The optimized SARIMAX model is the best solution that strikes a balance between forecast precision and model complexity.
 The Symmetric Mean Absolute Percentage Error (SMAPE) on testing data is below 3%.
-The cross-validation provides a quantification of uncertainty in the forecast, showing an (expected) increasing average error with increasing time horizon of the forecast.
+The cross-validation shows an (expected) increasing average error with the forecasting horizon.
 The average error remains below 11% and roughly 75% of the forecasts are likely to have a SMAPE&lt;15%–a proof of the model’s reliability and robustness.
-The optimized SARIMAX model forecasts CO<sub>2</sub> emissions with a high precision.
-The forecast shows an increase in CO<sub>2</sub> emissions from natural gas in the coming 12 months that can serve as a basis case to measure policy effects.
-Future studies should consider multivariate time series analysis that includes relevant indicators of CO<sub>2</sub> emissions (e.g., energy demand, natural gas prices, carbon-bonds prices).
+The model predicts that CO<sub>2</sub> emissions will increase and will do so at an increased pace compared to the previous 10 years.
+The indication for policy maker is clear: we should rapidly take stronger measures to reduce CO<sub>2</sub> emissions.

 **Skills**: Python, Statsmodels, Pandas, Numpy, Matplotlib, Itertools, Tqdm, Scipy, Seaborn, SARIMAX, Time Series Analysis, Rolling-split Validation,  Monte Carlo Simulations.